glau/productdesigncombr/src/cases/social-media-tools.md

 <figure>
 <img src="/assets/img/social-media-tools/engagement.png" alt="Engagement metrics Mockup" title="Engagement metrics Mockup">
 <figcaption>
-Traditional Social Engagement indicators such as Likes and Comments where treated by some as vanity metrics.
+Traditional Social Engagement indicators such as Likes and Comments were treated by some as vanity metrics.
 Providing conversion data appealed to marketers seeking sales-oriented indicators.
 </figcaption>
 </figure>

 ## Venturing into the Social Paid Channel

-As our product evolved, Product saw an opportunity to explore new offerings and expand into the realm of Paid Media.
+As our product evolved, we saw an opportunity to explore new offerings and expand into the realm of Paid Media.
 This presented us with unique challenges and exciting possibilities.
-As usual our target audience demanded user-friendly tools that required minimal training.
+As usual, our target audience demanded user-friendly tools that required minimal training.

 We probed the problem space by integrating Facebook Lead Ads seamlessly, instantly populating our users' lead databases with leads generated through this powerful feature.
 The success we observed within the cohort of users who activated the new integration surpassed other conversion methods, validating the value of paid media integration.